GENETIC AND METABOLIC DISORDERS

 SDGs covered: SDG No. 3: Good health and well-being

-Faculty Members: Prof. Mohammad Perwaiz Iqbal, Dr. Mureed Hussain, Dr. Imran Tipu, Muhammad Khurram
+Faculty Members: Dr. Mohammad Perwaiz Iqbal, Imran Tipu, Muhammad Khurram

 Description: Our research group is dedicated to investigating the genetic causes underlying rare inherited disorders prevalent in the Pakistani population.
 By employing advanced techniques such as exome sequencing and genome sequencing, we aim to identify and characterize the genetic variants responsible for these disorders.
-This research theme seeks to shed light on the unique genetic architecture and diversity within the Pakistani population, contributing to a comprehensive understanding of rare diseases and facilitating the development of targeted diagnostic and therapeutic strategies.
+This research theme seeks to elucidate the unique genetic architecture and diversity within the Pakistani population, thereby contributing to a comprehensive understanding of rare diseases and facilitating the development of targeted diagnostic and therapeutic strategies.

 National Collaborators: